-Tests
+5 Tests

-There will be three tests set in class time.
-The first will be on Tuesday, April 17.
+There will be three midterm tests set in class time, spaced at roughly three week intervals.
 All three will count toward your final score, and there will be no make-up tests.
-(If you must miss a test, you must get clearance with me ahead of time.)
-In order to do well on the tests, read the textbook, and do all the homework problems.
+In order to do well on the tests, read the textbook, and do the homework problems.